-Students who wish to transfer before they have completed 6 calendar months of study in their principal program, must apply in writing to International Services for a Release Letter.
-The grounds for a Release Letter are as follows:
+Students who wish to transfer before they have completed 6 calendar months of study in their principal program, must apply in writing to the Manager International Services and Compliance.
+The grounds for a release are as follows:

 - UNE has cancelled/ceased to offer the program (letter from UNE required)